jonase/eastwood/README.md

 and what you can do to change your code so that Eastwood can analyze it.

-### Interaction between namespaces

-If more than one namespace is analyzed in a single command, settings like (set! *warn-on-reflection* true) will be preserved from one namespace to the next.
-There are some projects with multiple namespaces where similar (but different) effects can cause Eastwood to throw exceptions.
-Feel free to report such problems, but as a workaround it may help to do multiple runs with a subset of the namespaces, e.g. if only one namespace seems to be causing problems, use these two commands to analyze one problem namespace separately:

-    $ lein eastwood '{:namespaces [trouble.nspace]}'
-    $ lein eastwood '{:exclude-namespaces [trouble.nspace]}'

 ### Explicit use of Clojure environment `&env`

 Code that uses the **values of `&env`** feature of the Clojure compiler will cause errors when being analyzed.
 Some known examples are the libraries [`immutable-bitset`](https://github.com/ztellman/immutable-bitset) and [`flatland/useful`](https://github.com/flatland/useful).